Monday, December 16, 2013

 Blackouts

-He gets knocked out all the time.
-There are no less than four unconsciousness - he gets beat up twice, shot at and pushed down the stairs in a wheelchair.
+He gets knocked out frequently.
+There is no less than four blackouts: he gets beaten up twice, shot at and pushed down the stairs in a wheelchair.

 Title: